michaeldacanay/SlashV2/README.md

 We have added a lot of new features to slash in this phase

-1. Database Integration: In the previous project, data retrieval relied on calling the scraper on every frontend call, resulting in redundant calls causing slow requests for users.
-However, in our project, we have integrated a database.
-This significant improvement allows us to store and retrieve data directly from the database, reducing the need to call the scraper repeatedly.
-Because of this, we were able to enhance speed, reduce scraper calls, and make data more consistent and scalable.
-It also increases the optimization of resources.
-2. Enhanced Scraper: Our project has revamped the data retrieval process with a highly improved scraper.
-This enhanced scraper collects data more efficiently and accurately, ensuring faster updates.
-Additionally, we've fine-tuned the data formatting, resulting in a more user-friendly and visually appealing display.
-Users can easily access information, compare prices, view product images, and identify the source websites, providing a superior user experience.
+Here's the improved version with corrected grammar and structure:

+1. Authentication: With Auth0, users can log in using their own accounts.
+2. History: Users can now view their search history from the past.
+3. Wishlist: Users will have a wishlist to save items they are interested in.
+There also a pop up window show you success added the item.
+4. Navigation Bar: Users can navigate to the desired page by simply clicking on the page name in the navigation bar.
+The navigation bar will be different if the user is logged in.
+5. Fixed Scraper: The previous project had an infinite loop while waiting for the scraping of new items.
-3. Image Scraping: Unlike the previous project, we have implemented image scraping in our project.
-This addition allows users to view product images alongside other information, providing a more comprehensive and engaging experience
+6. Logo Swap: Unlike the previous project, we have replaced store names like Walmart and Amazon with their logo images, scraped in our project.
+This addition allows users to view product images alongside other information, providing a more comprehensive and engaging experience.
-4. Sorting and Customization: We've empowered users with sorting options based on prices, product names, websites, and more.
-This flexibility allows users to organize and filter data according to their preferences.
+7. Filtering: We've empowered users with filter options based on prices and product names.
+Now, users can find items with keywords and within a certain price range.
-5. User Interface (UI): In addition to data enhancements, we've invested in a more attractive and user-friendly interface.
-The UI has been redesigned for a more engaging and visually appealing experience.
-We have also improved the search function by streamlining it, ensuring that users can now find the information they need with just the press of a single button.
-Additionally, we've introduced enhanced functionality for managing data, including sorting of tables and pagination, allowing users to customize their viewing experience by selecting the number of items displayed per page, ranging from 5 items to 10, all the way up to 50 items per page
-6. Docker Image Accessibility: Users can take advantage of readily available Docker images from our public repository.
-This accessibility eliminates the need to build images from scratch, saving time and effort.
-7. Deployment to Kubernetes: Our project is now deployed on Kubernetes, which brings scalability and resilience to our platform.
-This ensures that users experience consistent and reliable access to the service.
+8. Currency: We've implemented another column for users to see prices in other currencies.
+9. Background Color: We added a dropdown menu in the top right corner so users can change the background color to their preference.
+10. Other UI Changes: Added currency symbols, changed to the corresponding currency when users select a different currency, added borderlines around each column and row, and made the slash symbol a round one for a better appearance.
+Changed the Paginator to show the current page and the max page.
+Changed the style of the home page.
 ---

 Get ready to supercharge your shopping experience with Slash!